+// PUT TABLE 3 ABOUT HERE
-The main goal, especially of the cluster analysis, is to identify cliques of social actors (i.e., developers) and groups of technical dependencies between modules inside the networks, which we will later use for comparison.
-For our cluster analysis, we will use the Density-Based Spatial Clustering of Applications with Noise (DBSCAN) algorithm introduced by Ester et al. (1996).
-We choose a density-based over a centroid-based clustering, which identifies clusters of arbitrary shape and accounts for outliers in the data, hence, no a priori specification of the number of clusters is necessary (Vaast et al. 2017).

-In addition, we aim to conduct a temporal analysis of the whole network and its clusters to identify changes over time and potential key events that lead to those changes in the networks.
-In doing so, we can analyze the patterns that led to the evolution and growth of the ecosystems and are able to identify effects on micro and macro levels (cf. Lindberg 2019).

-Furthermore, we plan on conducting a motif analysis with both networks.
-A motif analysis identifies “recurring, significant patterns of interconnections” (Milo et al. 2002, p.
+In line with our research question, the main goal of the network analysis is to identify socio-technical dynamics in the ecosystems and explain the ecosystems’ evolution.
+To achieve this goal, we will apply multiple network analysis techniques: (1) cluster analysis, (2) temporal analysis, and (3) motif analysis.
+First, for our cluster analysis, we will use the Density-Based Spatial Clustering of Applications with Noise (DBSCAN) algorithm introduced by Ester et al. (1996), which identifies clusters of arbitrary shape and accounts for outliers in the data, and does not need a priori specification of the number of clusters.
+These clusters of actors or modules might provide insight into underlying similarities and the clusters’ evolution over time (e.g., different layers of modules or different use cases, such as middleware and front-end modules).
+Second, the temporal analysis of the networks and their clusters allows us to identify changes over time and potential key events that lead to changes in the networks.
+In doing so, we can analyze the patterns that led to the evolution and growth of the ecosystems and are able to identify effects on the micro (e.g., the movement of actors between and across modules) and the macro (e.g., the distribution and growth of module clusters) level (cf. Lindberg 2019).
+Third, the motif analysis identifies “recurring, significant patterns of interconnections” (Milo et al. 2002, p.
 824).
 Thus, a network motif can be described as a repeating sub-graph in a network or across networks.
-By detecting network motifs, we aim to identify patterns that might hint at underlying relations between the modules (technical layer) and/or the developers (social layer) not accounted for in the cluster analysis.
-For motif analysis, we plan to use the implementation of Wernicke (2006)’s RAND-ESU algorithm of the Python library graph-tools (https://graph-tool.skewed.de/).
+By detecting network motifs, we aim to identify patterns that might hint at underlying dynamics between the modules (technical network) and/or the developers (social network) not accounted for in the cluster analysis.

-All these measures will then be used as predictors for our current main independent variable: growth of the ecosystem.
-In this specific context, we define growth as a combination of four indicators: first, we will utilize the number of downloads – for the platform core and associated modules – as an indicator for popularity.
-Second, we will include the number of collaborators for the platform core as an indicator for the growth of the core team (e.g., Setia et al. 2012).
-Third, we will use the number of lines of code added or deleted as an indicator for growth regarding the code base.
+The results of the applied network analysis techniques will then be used to derive explanations for the evolution and growth of the ecosystem.
+In this specific context, we define growth as a combination of multiple indicators.
+First, we will utilize the number of downloads per module as an indicator for its popularity.
+Second, we will include the number of ecosystems actors (i.e., developers) as an indicator for the growth of the ecosystem (e.g., Setia et al. 2012).
 Utilizing this multi-indicator approach enables us to observe an ecosystem’s growth on multiple dimensions (cf. Lindberg 2019).
-Fourth, we analyze the rate at which modules are added to the ecosystem, which not only is an indicator for its growth, but also for the rate of innovation in the ecosystem (Parker et al. 2017).
-With the help of correlation analysis or regression analysis, we plan then on demonstrating which of the above mentioned measures regarding social or technical networks predicts growth of an ecosystem.
+Third, we analyze the rate at which modules are added to the ecosystem, which not only is an indicator for its growth, but also for the rate of innovation in the ecosystem (Parker et al. 2017).
+Fourth, to measure the evolution of a particular module, we will analyze the rate at which it is upgraded (Tiwana 2015).
+With the help of correlation analysis or regression analysis, we plan then on demonstrating which of the above mentioned measures regarding social or technical networks predicts growth.
 Especially by including a temporal dimension, we are able to identify cause and effect more clearly (cf. Lindberg 2019).

 Expected Results